-Mark Synnott, 42, is reknowned in the climbing world for his many big wall and alpine climbing adventures.
-His travels have taken him on more than 25 expeditions to places like Alaska, Baffin Island, Greenland, Iceland, Patagonia, Guyana, Pakistan, Nepal, India, China, Tibet, Cameroon, Chad, Borneo and Pitcairn Island.
+Mark Synnott, 44, is renowned in the climbing world for his many big wall and alpine climbing adventures.
+His travels have taken him on nearly 30 expeditions to places like Alaska, Baffin Island, Greenland, Iceland, Newfoundland, Patagonia, Guyana, Venezuela, Pakistan, Nepal, India, China, Tibet, Russia, Cameroon, Chad, Borneo, Oman and Pitcairn Island.
 One of the first climbers to explore Baffin Island's remote east coast, Mark has been on five trips to the island, and has pioneered four big wall first ascents in the area, including a grade VII on the 4700-foot north face of Polar Sun Spire -- an epic wall that required the team to spend 36 nights in portaledges.
 Two years later, Mark returned to the same area with a team of North Face Athletes to produce a big wall climbing documentary for the National Geographic Society -- one of six National Geographic sponsored expeditions he has participated in.
 In the Karakoram, Mark established two grade VII big wall first ascents -- The Ship of Fools on Shipton Spire and Parallel Worlds on Great Trango Tower.
 The latter, a 6000-foot wall topping out over 20,000 feet (completed with Jared Ogden and Alex Lowe in 1999) is one of the longest rock climbs in the world.
 As a free climber, Mark has tackled notorious adventure routes like the East Face (5.11+R) of Mt.
 Babel in the Canadian Rockies and Stratosfear (5.11+R) in the Black Canyon of the Gunnison.
 At the crag he has onsighted 5.12 and redpointed 5.13.
 In Yosemite, Mark has climbed El Capitan 22 times, including one days ascents of the Nose, Tangerine Trip, Lost in America and the West Face.
 In 1997 he snagged the coveted second ascent of El Capitan's hardest route, the Reticent Wall (A5).
 Equally comfortable on ice and mixed terrain as he is on rock, Mark has climbed Grade 6+ testpieces in the Candian Rockies, France, and Norway.

 Jim is a native of Mount Washington Valley, where he learned an appreciation for the mountains at an early age.
 He was on skis by the age of 4, and in 1982 started climbing waterfall ice at the age of 14.
 While still a teenager, Jim established what was then the hardest technical rock climb in New England, with his historic first-ascent of Cathedral Ledge's Liquid Sky.
 His exploits on rock have been documented in feature articles in Climbing and Rock and Ice magazines, as well as the films Master's of Stone II and Uncommon Ground.
 He has ventured to the top of remote peaks in Kyrgyzstan, Pakistan, Baffin Island, Patagonia and Peru, and pioneered new, hard routes throughout New England and the Rocky Mountains.
 In addition to working as guide for the past 30 years, Jim is one of the world's most accomplished adventure cameramen.
 His career behind the camera has led him to shoot television programs for all the major networks, as well as feature documentaries, commercials, and action sports.
 He has worked with a diverse portfolio of clients that includes National Geographic, Warren Miller Entertainment, Discovery, MTV, The North Face, Patagonia, Eddie Bauer, Peter Jennings Productions and others.
 From Mount Everest to Antarctica, Jim has operated cameras in the world's most extreme environments, keeping up with world-class athletes and adventurers to get his shot.
 Jim's experience as an expert climber and skier allows him an inside perspective on the places and personalities he captures on film.
 Jim's mountain skills enable him to single-handedly rig his own shots without the need of a large crew.
 He has worked as a camera operator for Discovery Channel's hit show, The Deadliest Catch; National Geographic Explorer's Surviving Everest; NBC's Great Trango: A Mile High in Pakistan; and Matchstick Production's Claim, filming extreme skiing in the Alps.
 In 2010, Jim partnered with pro-skier Chris Davenport to produce the independent adventure film Australis: An Antarctic Ski Odyssey.
 For more info check out Jim's website at GraniteFilms.com.